tlricherson/TESC_MIT_Data/Session_2.md

 Head over to [Data USA](https://datausa.io/), a "comprehensive website and visualization engine of public US Government data" to find, map, compare, or download all manner of data related to living in the United States.

-### Sample projects ###
-* Check out a community-based example from Barcelona and consider the reasons wy [Smart Cities Need Thick Data, Not Big Data](https://www.researchgate.net/profile/Adrian_Smith15/publication/326849902_Smart_cities_need_thick_data_not_big_data/links/5b8651bd92851c1e12390bb0/Smart-cities-need-thick-data-not-big-data.pdf?origin=publication_detail).
-* Students in Civic Art & Design Studio (IN123), with professor [Catherine DʼIgnazio](http://www.kanarinka.com/), visualized 100 of the more than 6,000 citizen questions collected by the City of Boston as part of the GoBoston 2030 transportation planning process.
-[This video](https://www.youtube.com/watch?v=G3Q70ppWVSk) is realized as a large, projected public art installation.
-Are you interested in making your own gifs?
-There are lots of great resources on the web.
-Check out the [repo on making data-related animated gifs](https://github.com/lenagroeger/gifs) from [Lena Groeger](https://twitter.com/lenagroeger) of ProPublica.

 ## Literature review ##
 A few of you indicated that one of the framework elements you most wanted to learn in the area of finding data and asking questions was about *involving stakeholders*.
 While the articles below do not come from the field of education, they are useful examples of what happens when we build the capacity of others to become involved in our work with data.